A Heptalemma for Quantum Mechanics: Where do Copenhagen, Everett, and QBism fit?

 \subsection{Copenhagen}

 Strictly speaking, there is no unique Copenhagen interpretation, but only a family of overlapping views with a shared intellectual history going back to work done in Copenhagen in the 1920s (Faye 2024).
 When one speaks of \emph{the} Copenhagen interpretation, one could be thinking of the views of any of a substantial list of physicists including Bohr, Heisenberg, Born, Pauli, Peierls, Landau, Rosenfeld, von Weizsäcker, and Peres.
 One could also have in mind a somewhat vague interpretational gloss that is broadly inspired by these and other authors' ideas.
 This makes ``the'' Copenhagen interpretation harder to pin down in our heptalemma as well.
 Notwithstanding this diversity, it remains a coherent enough family to robustly reject Bell's realism.
-Moreover, any set of ideas that is recognizably Copenhagen will certainly wish to preserve locality, measurement independence, and non-solipsism.
+Moreover, any set of ideas that is recognizably Copenhagen will certainly wish to preserve measurement independence and non-solipsism.
+Preservation of locality is almost universal as well, although there are some exceptions, notably Peres (1993).

 Precisely how Copenhagen rejects Bell's realism does not appear to be uniform across the family, but we can still narrow it down significantly.
 First, and most straightforwardly, no Copenhagener seems to have entertained the idea that there could be more than the one objective world.
 While Pauli, for instance, takes issue with the notion of a ``detached observer'', he does not go so far as to say that outcomes are personal and don't obtain in an objective, public world.\footnote{The reader is encouraged to peruse a correspondence between Pauli and Bohr, discussed by Fuchs (2017a, Section 3).} Second, it seems that Copenhagen does {} not reject non-relationalism, either.
 While Bohr emphasized that measurement quantities are only meaningful relative to the complete experimental arrangement, this is best viewed either as a somewhat operationalist attitude or as a form of relativism about description, but not as a relational account of facts of the kind now endorsed by Rovelli and others.
 Measurement outcomes, for Bohr, are always distinctly permanent marks on photographic plates or instances of irreversible amplification in large, classical measurement instruments such that the results are objectively available for anyone to verify.